drug-design/course/docs/chapters/structure-based-design.md

 #### p38 Mutant

-Replacing in the X-ray structure residue Thr-106 by a Met-106 reveals the existence of strong steric repulsions between the mutated protein and SB203580.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/p38-mutant-78323d82'><i class='fa fa-play' aria-hidden='true'></i></button>Replacing in the X-ray structure residue Thr-106 by a Met-106 reveals the existence of strong steric repulsions between the mutated protein and SB203580.
 This explains why SB203580 is not anymore active on the mutated protein.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer